 Contact A Bloomington Premises Liability Lawyer for More Information

 If you have fallen, you may be entitled to receive compensation for your losses, damages, and injuries from the property owner.
 To determine if you have a slip and fall claim, call The Ken Nunn Law Office at 1-800-CALL-KEN or 1-800-225-5536 for a free case evaluation.
-You may also reach our office 24 hours a day, 7 days a week through the Live Chat feature on our website.

 Your first appointment with our Bloomington premises liability lawyer is free.
 Call now to schedule a time for your free legal consultation with a slip and fall attorney.
 Do not wait — you have a limited time to file a claim against the property owner or another liable party.